Knowledge Base

 Version 1.2 (October 2015)

-• An improved thermal test for transmitters
+• An improved thermal test for power transmitters

 • Improved timing requirements